polyfills/middleware/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![Gittip][gittip-image]][gittip-url]

-[Polyfills](https://github.com/polyfills/polyfills) middleware for Node, Express, Connect, Restify, etc.
+[Polyfills](https://github.com/polyfills/polyfills) middleware for Express, Connect, etc.
 Uses the `req, res, next` signature.
 Simply add a `<script src="/polyfill.js"></script>` to your HTML pages and you've got all the polyfills you could ever need!